 Cloud hosting is further divided into three categories: IaaS, PaaS, and SaaS.

-2.4.1.
-Software as a Service (SaaS)
+Infrastructure as a Service (IaaS)

-2.4.2.
 Platform as a Service (PaaS)

-Users rent a platform that is ready to use.
-A PaaS not only provides pre-configured features, but also the overall structure necessary for the development of applications.
+In the PaaS cloud computing model, users rent a platform that is ready to use.
+A PaaS provides pre-configured features and the overall structure necessary for the development of applications.

-2.4.3.
-Infrastructure as a Service (IaaS)
+Software as a Service (SaaS)

 For my evaluation, I’ve focused on five determining factors in choosing the best hosting for WordPress: performance, security, support, features & pricing.
-The last two factors, features & pricing, can vary depending on the host.
+The last two factors, features & pricing, may vary depending on the host.